What Is a Vape Injury?

 As these health risks continue to be studied, the amount of vaping-related deaths and injuries increases each week.

 The first known death related to vaping occurred in 2018 when the vape pen of Florida man Tallmadge D’Elia exploded and shot metal projectiles into his brain.

 Battery explosions are one of several causes of death.

 In August 2019, the CDC received its first report of a vape-related death due to lung illness.
-This news shook the country, and by January 2020, the number of deaths skyrocketed to 60.
+This news shook the country, and by January 2020, dozens of people lost their lives because of vaping.